WebbPulse/WebbPulse-Inventory-Management/README.md

 # WebbPulse Inventory Management

-A program built in flutter to do simple tracking of device checkout status!
+A program built in flutter to do simple tracking of device checkout status